 Camp de Benneville Pines is an independent 501.c.3 organization with a 9-member Board of Directors.
 Members of the Board are elected for staggered 3-year terms, and may serve for up to three consecutive full terms.
 Current Board members include the following:

-Treasurer - Andy Kissner
+President - Andy Kissner

 Andrew Kissner is a member of Pacific Unitarian Church (PUC) in Rancho Palos Verdes, California.
 He has been married to Janet Lutkenhouse-Kissner for 24 years and has one daughter, Marina who is a sophomore in high school.
 For the past 10 years he has been a science teacher at Richardson Middle School in Torrance, CA.

 As a volunteer, he has served with: Big Brothers of Greater Los Angeles, The Los Angeles Junior Chamber of Commerce, The Izaak Walton league of America California Division (president, vice president, treasurer, & secretary), The Izaak Walton League of America Westwood Village Chapter (vice president, treasurer, and secretary), and at Pacific Unitarian Church (facilities, DRE committee, Camp de Benneville Pines Dean, and as a Top Chef in the Food Ministry program).

 Andrew believes that is it though the service of others that we achieve our spiritual enlightenment.
 He serves the Unitarian Universalist movement as a way to gain spiritual meaning, and is glad to serve on the DeBenneville Pines Board of Directors as a way to continue his service in the wider Unitarian Universalist community.

 Randy McDaniel has enjoyed the Unitarian Universalist Congregation in Fullerton’s annual family camp at de Benneville Pines since 2001 and has attended many work weekends over the years.
 Service is an important part of his who he is.